-Depending on the distance from your destination, a bus or train trip may be more energy efficient than airplane, and for regional trips can even be faster when airports are factored in.
+Depending on the distance from your destination, a bus or train trip may be more energy efficient than aeroplane, and for regional trips can even be faster when taxi journeys to airports are factored in.
 If you choose to do a road trip, carpooling is a great way to reduce your contribution to climate change.

 If you have to fly, try to minimise the number of flights you take by choosing the most direct route possible since extra take-offs and landings will add to the carbon footprint.

 Ever considered purchasing carbon credits for the amount of miles that you fly on your flight?
 If you are concerned that your holiday flights may contribute to the hastening global warming, you might want to offset the emissions by investing back in environmental projects.
 There are several websites that allow you to calculate your carbon footprint and donate to clean energy projects or tree-planting.

 Do a quick review of your choice of accommodation as it has an impact on the surrounding environment and the local community.
 With an increasing number of eco-minded accommodations, it will be easier today to find an accommodation with a clear environmental policy.
 Also, consider booking an accommodation within an easy walking distance from your main destinations or ones on major public transportation routes.